crisfervil/blog/source/_drafts/UI-Automated-Tests-in-Dynamics-CRM-365-Part1.md

 First of all, Selenium is available to be coded using different languages.
 Each language/platform require you to download and reference the appropriate libraries.
 In this case, we are using Selenium for c# which is available as a nuget package for Visual Studio.
 You can download it from here: https://www.nuget.org/packages/Selenium.WebDriver/

+If I run the test above I get the following result:

+![Selenium execution result](images/SeleniumBasicTest.gif)

 Let's move onto analyzing the code.
-In summary, what this code does is opening a Chrome browser window, navigate to the google page and perform a search.
+In summary, what this code does is opening a Chrome browser window, navigate to the Google page and perform a search.
 Easy, right?

-If I run the test above I get the following result:

-![Selenium execution result](images/SeleniumBasicTest.gif)

 ```c#
 // 1.
 Initialize the Driver
 using(var driver = new ChromeDriver())
 ```
 This is how you tell Visual Studio you want to automate the **Chrome** Browser.
-If we wanted to automate other browsers, there are specific namespaces for them.
+If we wanted to automate other browsers, there are specific Objects for them.

-The line initializes and gets the object that will let you interact with Chrome.
+The line above initializes and gets the object that will let you interact with Chrome.

-But wait, didn't we say before that I am able to write a test and run it in different browsers and operating systems?
+But wait, didn't we say before that we are able to write a test and run it in different browsers and operating systems?
 Why do I need to reference Chrome specifically?
 What if I want to run the same test in Internet Explorer?
 Do I need to write the same test again?